 The FAA operates four radar systems that include channels with capabilities for processing and distributing weather data.
 These systems are the Terminal Doppler Weather Radar (TDWR), the Airport Surveillance Radar, Models 9 and 11 (ASR-9, ASR-11), and the Air Route Surveillance Radar, Model 4 (ARSR-4).
-The NWS has been incorporating FAA data from selected FAA ASR-11 and ARSR-4 sites in a prototype mode for the past several years [4, 7], conducted limited operational deployment of TDWR ingest systems for 11 TDWR sites through 2007 [5, 8] and completed deployment to the rest of the 45 TDWR sites in 2008.
-The NWS developed a Supplemental Product Generator (SPG), based on the WSR-88D Radar Product Generator, to ingest TDWR data and prepare base and derived products in the same format as WSR-88D base products.
+The NWS has been incorporating FAA data from selected FAA ASR-11 and ARSR-4 sites in a prototype mode for the past several years [4, 7], and has conducted limited operational deployment of TDWR ingest systems for 11 TDWR sites [5, 8].
+The TDWR systems utilize a Supplemental Product Generator (SPG), based on the WSR-88D Radar Product Generator, to ingest TDWR data and prepare base and derived products (Figures 8, 9, 10, 11) in the same format as WSR-88D base products.
 The TDWR data have provided valuable, even critical in some cases, information for numerous tornadic events.
+The NWS will deploy SPG to the rest of the 45 TDWR sites in 2008.
+The SPG architecture will also be used for operational use of ASR and ARSR-4 radars.